 EMERGENCY AID (Began 1968)

-The primary purpose of the Emergency Aid Department is to provide "help in emergency cases only" with food, clothing, electric and utilitie bills, rent/rent deposit, bus tokens, and other types of assistance to persons in need, regardless of race, gender or creed.
+The primary purpose of the Emergency Aid Department is to provide "help in emergency cases only" with food, clothing, electricity and utility bills, rent/rent deposit, bus tokens, and other types of assistance to persons in need, regardless of race, gender or creed.

-In 1968 the Emergency Aid Department was developed to provide food and other services including emergency assistance for victims of fire and/or natural disasters to residents of the City of Corpus Christi and surrounding areas.
+In 1968 the Emergency Aid Department was developed to provide food and other services including emergency assistance for victims of fire and/or natural disasters.
+Assistance is provided to residents in the city of Corpus Christi and surrounding areas.

 Mission: To serve people in need and address the social ills that undermines the dignity of a person.